 Of course, the Red Rocks’ stone formations are standalone attractions.
 While some formations tilt backward, others slope as much as 90 degrees.
 The amphitheater’s two main stone slabs, dubbed “Ship Rock” and “Creation Rock,” are taller than Niagara Falls.
 Read about more places to see dinosaur fossils in Colorado.

 Red Rocks inspires those seeking serenity and good health as well as a musical experience.
-Join up to 1,600 yogis from 7-8am for four select Saturdays during the summer for a unique yoga workout inside the spiritual walls of Red Rocks Amphitheatre.
+Join up to 2,000 yogis from 7-8am for eight select Saturdays during the summer for a unique yoga workout inside the spiritual walls of Red Rocks Amphitheatre.

 Not even the most newfangled exercise machine can simulate the experience of climbing Red Rocks Amphitheatre’s steep steps, which were functionally designed to enhance and preserve the site’s natural beauty.
 Runners and exercise groups descend on the venue’s seats and steps when events are not taking place.
 Be sure to check the park’s hours for information.